 The college supports your study on an individual basis and provides teaching in small groups of two or three students, known as supervisions.
 We aim to admit between six and eight Computer Science undergraduates every year.
 This number provides a supportive cohort of Computer Science students while being small enough that we can support every student individually.
 Students typically participate in three or four hours of small-group supervisions a week.
 These supervisions are delivered by Queens’ teaching staff, complemented by researchers based in the Department.

 Is Computer Science at Queens' right for me?

 - Colleges differ in the size of intake and teaching ethos.
-We admit around six students a year and actively encourage students to work together and support one another.
+We admit between six and eight students a year and actively encourage students to work together and support one another.